aimanalhazmi/ml-data-profiler/README.md

 - **Fairness analysis** using Fairlearn and sensitive attributes
 - AutoML evaluation for performance analysis
 - Visual report generation summarizing influence, quality, fairness, and performance
+- Supports inputting a dataset URL, choosing a model, viewing analysis and downloading the report through an interactive UI

 ---